- Relevant Legislation

 These principles apply to all youth offenders in England and Wales, irrespective of age as s1UNCRC provides that:

-The Bail (Amendment) Act 1993 also applies to youth offenders charged with, or convicted of, offences punishable (in case of an adult) with five years or more imprisonment or offences under Section 12 and 12A Theft Act 1968 and in respect of whom the Prosecutor has made representations that he or she should be remanded under the provisions of Section 23 Children and Young Persons Act 1969 as amended (Archbold 3-86, 3-87, 3-69).
+- The Bail (Amendment) Act 1993 also applies to youth offenders charged with, or convicted of, offences punishable (in case of an adult) with five years or more imprisonment or offences under Section 12 and 12A Theft Act 1968 and in respect of whom the Prosecutor has made representations that he or she should be remanded to youth detention accommodation under the provisions of Sections 98 or 99 Legal Aid Sentencing and Punishment of Offenders Act 2012.

 Youth Offender: Bail